deathly809/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzureRmVmssSshPublicKey.md

 ## INPUTS

-### Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet
-Parameters: VirtualMachineScaleSet (ByPropertyName, ByValue)

-### System.String
+### VirtualMachineScaleSet
-Parameters: KeyData (ByPropertyName), Path (ByPropertyName)
+Parameter 'VirtualMachineScaleSet' accepts value of type 'VirtualMachineScaleSet' from the pipeline

 ## OUTPUTS

-### Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet
+###
+This cmdlet does not generate any output.

 ## NOTES